OctopusDeploy/blog/blog/2020-04/ultimate-guide-to-tomcat-deployments/index.md

 As long as database compatibility has been maintained between the last and current version of the application (versions `0.1.6.1` and `0.1.7` in this example), rolling back is as simple as creating a new deployment with the previous version of the application.

-Because the Tomcat version is a timestamp calculated at deployment time, deploying version `0.1.6.1` of the application again results in it processing any new traffic as it has a later version.
+Because the Tomcat version has a timestamp calculated at deployment time, deploying version `0.1.6.1` of the application again results in it processing any new traffic as it has a later version.

 Note, any existing sessions for version `0.1.7`, will be left to naturally expire thanks to the Tomcat’s parallel deployments.
 If this version has to be taken offline (for example, if there is a critical issue and it can not be left in service), we can use the **Start/stop App in Tomcat** step to stop a deployed application.